Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 `ConfigurableExtension.enabledByDefault`, which controls an individual contribution after the plugin has activated.

-Plugin activation is atomic with respect to owned registrations.
+Plugin activation is atomic regarding owned registrations.
 If activation fails, the runtime disposes collected resources and unregisters the owner.
 Unload calls `deactivate`, disposes plugin resources, and unregisters all contributions owned by the plugin id.

 ## Plugin repository and installation